tsaid2/AiBfScatter/README.md

 ```
 +++++++++++++[++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++[+--++++++++.------]]

-performed in 99s with 79 iterations
+performed in 99 s with 79 iterations
 ```

 For the display of  "Hi!":